gavinmdouglas/gavinmdouglas.github.io/index.md

 			I am a postdoctoral researcher in <a href="https://louismariebobay.wixsite.com/bobaylab">Louis-Marie Bobay's lab</a> at North Carolina State University.<br/><br/>

             I will be starting <a href="https://douglaslab.ca">my own lab at the University of New Brunswick</a> (Fredericton campus) in July 2025!
-Please feel free to reach out if you wouldare potentially interested in joining or collaborating.
+Please feel free to reach out if you are potentially interested in joining or collaborating.

         </div>